 Paget Lookout and Paget Peak hike

-Less than 15 minutes from Lake Louise is the trailhead for several hikes including- Paget Lookout and Paget Peak, Sherbooke Lake and Niles Meadow.
+Less than 15 minutes from Lake Louise is the trailhead for several hikes including- Paget Lookout and Paget Peak, Sherbrooke Lake and Niles Meadow.
 We hadn’t planned to hike up Paget Peak but in July, it can be a pain to get parking at Lake Louise, so after coming up short on a parking space we made our way to Yoho National Park and activated our Plan B hike.

-What a delight!
+What a delight these Yoho National Park hikes are!
 The hike up to Paget Lookout is only 7.8 km return but it does boast an elevation gain of 520 m (1706 feet), so you need about three hours to do the out and back hike.
 It would be a good one to do with the hike to Sherbrooke Lake – as both are family-friendly if your kids are regular hikers – and neither is too difficult.
 Paget Lookout is an old fire tower so there’s some shelter if the skies open.
 If not, sit out on one of the benches and take in the view down the valley towards Field.

 The hike up Paget Peak from the lookout is a whole other “kettle of fish”.
 It’s another 2.8 km return to hike up Paget Peak.
 That comes with a 446 m climb and descent.
 Not only is it steep, but much of the hike is on scree.
 If you’re new to scree, you might want to try something easier.